-In 2015, the Company is covered by an unfunded, non-contibutory post employment multi-employer plan with its related parties that is classified as a defined benefit plan.
+Starting in 2015, the Company is covered by an unfunded, non-contibutory post-employment multi-employer plan with its related parties that is classified as a defined benefit plan.
 For the one qualified employee of the Company under the plan, the Company has specific identifiable share in the multi-employer plan and accounts such plan in the same way for any other defined benefit plan.
+The qualified and regular employee in 2015 retired in 2016 and consequently, the obligation was paid in the same year.
+In 2016, the Company assumed a qualified and regular employee from an affiliate whereby the Company consequently recognized the assumption of the obligation related to its post-employment benefit under the multi-employer plan where the Company also belongs (see Note 13.2).

 In 2014 and prior years, the Company determined its post-employment benefit obligation using a simplified method of valuation through the requirements of R.A.
-No. 7641 which approximates to the same amount of post-employment benefit obligation had the Company used the same valuation method adopted in 2015 since both methods are in compliance with the projected unit credit method.
-The relevant information and disclosures of the Company's post-employment plan are discussed in the succeeding pages.
+No. 7641 which approximates to the same amount of post-employment benefit obligation had the Company used the same valuation method adopted in 2016 and 2015 since both methods are in compliance with the projected unit credit method.

+The relevant information and disclosures of the Company's post-employment benefit obligation are discussed below.